ARMmbed/mbed-device-connector-documentation/docs/Connector-intro.md

 In a nutshell, mbed Device Connector simply connects devices and web applications.

-To help device manufacturers join the Internet of Things, ARM mbed created mbed Client: a library that connects devices to mbed Device Connector Service, mbed Device Server and to mbed-enabled cloud services from our partners.
+To help device manufacturers join the Internet of Things, ARM created mbed Client: a library that connects devices to mbed Device Connector Service, mbed Device Server and to mbed-enabled cloud services from our partners.

 All in all, mbed Device Connector is the glue between devices with mbed Client library and the web applications as illustrated below.